 A TO Z – sort your boards in alphabetical order.

-DRAG AND DROP – choose the order the boards appear in.
+DRAG AND DROP – choose the order the boards should appear.

-LAST SAVED TO – displays the last boards save to as first.
+LAST SAVED TO – displays the last board saved to.

 Should I Use Board Sections?

 Board sections were introduced as a way to further organize the pins on a board.